 This war resulted in the death sentencing of 303 people for their crimes.
 Ultimately, 38 people were hung on Dec.
 26, 1862 in Mankato, Minnesota, marking the largest mass execution in United States history.
 CLICK HERE FOR DETAILS

 SUNDAY, OCT.
-27 –David Miller, retired professor of American history at Black Hills State University, presents, “The Origin of the Black Hills National Forest.”
+27 –David Miller, retired adjunct faculty at Black Hills State University, presents, “The Origin of the Black Hills National Forest.”

 Miller will chronicle the events leading to the creation of the Black Hills National Forest.
 Miller hopes that by learning from our past, we can learn how to manage ourselves for future generations.
 CLICK HERE FOR DETAILS